-Aaron Tyler Hand (@AirInHand) is a writer of poetry and nonfiction currently at the Texas State MFA program.
+Aaron Tyler Hand (@AirInHand) is a creative writer currently at the Texas State MFA program.
 He has previously been published in Faultline Journal, GASHER Journal, Hart House Review, Four Chambers Press, Meniscus, and a handful of Xeroxed zines.
-In addition to his own creative writing pursuits, Aaron volunteers his time to the prison teaching non-profit Down South Word of Mouth.
+In addition to his own writing pursuits, Aaron volunteers his time to the prison teaching non-profit Rough Draft and hosts the podcast The Personhood Project.

 Content by Aaron Hand

 Gwendolyn Brooks, Vulnerability, and JNCOs: A Conversation with Brian Broome